 The Commission does not review legal error or disputes about the merits of a judge's decision.
 Filing a complaint is not a substitute for appeal and has no effect on your legal or appellate rights.
 If you want or intend to appeal from a judge's order, you must pursue your appellate rights through the judicial system.
 The appellate process is subject to strict deadlines, and you should immediately obtain legal advice about your appellate remedies.
 The Commission may not give legal advice or help you decide whether to appeal.
+To file a complaint you must complete and submit a Complaint Against a Judge form, found below.

 - Open and complete the form, save it to your computer then attach it to an email and send it to email@example.com.
+When emailing a fillable form, save the form using the print as PDF option.
+If you do not know how to print as PDF, see this quick tutorial.
+Make sure you have the most current version of Adobe Reader installed.

 - Open and complete the form, print it and mail it to 251N.
 Illinois Street, Suite 1600, Indianapolis, IN 46202.